-A bachelor degree with a 2:1 (hons) or above in a physical science such as physics, mathematics, chemistry, engineering, geophysics, atmospheric or environmental science, meteorology or oceanography.
-You should ideally have mathematics to a good A-level grade (or equivalent) as a minimum.
-Preferably, you will have also studied at least one year of university-level maths, though additional courses are available as part of this programme.
+A bachelor degree with a 2:1 (hons) or above in a physical science such as (but not limited to) physics, mathematics, chemistry, engineering, geophysics, atmospheric or environmental science, meteorology or oceanography.

 Months of entry

-- Develop your research skills – you will be regarded as a researcher in the School and expected to work closely with ICAS staff as well as presenting at the annual ICAS Science Conference along with academics and doctoral researchers.
+Advance your research skills and be regarded as a researcher within the School of Earth and Environment, expected to work closely with ICAS staff and present at the annual ICAS Science Conference along with academics and doctoral researchers.

 Course contact details